 10 Surprising Things That Benefit Our Brains That You Can Do Every Day.
 One of the things that surprises me time and time again is how we think our brains work and how they actually work.

 For example the kidney secretes endocrine hormones such as erythropoietin and renin.
 A number of glands that signal each other in sequence are usually referred to as an axis, for example, the hypothalamic-pituitary-adrenal axis.
 As opposed to endocrine factors that travel considerably longer distances via the circulatory system, other signaling molecules, such as paracrine factors involved in paracrine signalling diffuse over a relatively short distance.
 The word endocrine derives from the Greek words ἐνδο- endo- "inside, within," and κρίνειν krinein "to separate, distinguish".
-Philosophy, Vol. 54, No. 209 (Jul., 1979), pp. 380-384.
+Endocrine organs and known secreted hormones Endocrine glands in the human head and neck and their hormones Hypothalamus Pineal body (epiphysis) Pituitary gland (hypophysis) Thyroid Skin Philosophy, Vol. 54, No. 209 (Jul., 1979), pp. 380-384.
 The Mammalian Pineal Gland May Be The Third Eye.